JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 ## Variant generics

 When Kotlin classes make use of [declaration-site variance](generics.html#declaration-site-variance), there are two options of how their usages are seen from the Java code.
-Let's say we have the following class and a functions that use it:
+Let's say we have the following class and two functions that use it:

 ``` kotlin
 class Box<out T>(val value: T)